Tirana East Gate

 Tirana East Gate (TEG) is a shopping mall based in Tirana, Albania.
 It is located about 4 km from the city center of Tirana just off the National Road SH3 in Lundër.

 The mall was inaugurated on 26 November 2011 by former Prime Minister of Albania, Sali Berisha and other representatives of the Albanian government.
 Covering two floors, the mall has about 96,000 sqm of retail space.
 It accommodates 180 shops, 10 bars, cafes and 5 restaurants.
 Approximately 4,200 parking spaces are available.
 Around 2,000 people are employed here.

-List of prominent stores includes LTB, FLO, ELLE, PENTI, Interspar, Zara, Massimo Dutti, Pull and Bear, Bershka, Timberland, Calzedonia, S.Oliver, LC Waikiki, Reebok, Adidas, Rossmann, Mango, Geox, Swarovski, Springfield, Swatch, Spar, and more.
+List of prominent stores includes LTB, FLO, ELLE, Spar, Zara, Massimo Dutti, Pull and Bear, Bershka, Timberland, Calzedonia, LC Waikiki, Reebok, Adidas, Rossmann, Mango, Geox, Swarovski, Nike, Swatch, H&M, Jumbo, i DO, and Flying Tiger Copenhagen.

-Kentucky Fried Chicken (KFC), Pizza Hut, Burger King and Coffeeshop Company are also located in the Mall.
-TEG also features some local brands of fast food restaurants like Kolonat.
+KFC, Pizza Hut, Burger King, Popeyes and Firehouse Subs are also located in the Mall.

 The Mall also features a Cineplexx multiplex cinema.

-Four bus lines connect the city with the Tirana East Gate.
+2 bus lines connect the city with the Tirana East Gate.